 We are all captivated by a great love story.
 Researching your family history can uncover unique tales of romance, secret marriages and forbidden love.
 You may be surprised what records are held at the National Library of Australia that can complete a picture of your ancestor’s love life.
 There are some interesting stories and records to be found at the NLA.
 From the first marriage recorded in Australia, to a newspaper article about a romantic proposal by an Australian prisoner of war in Italy to his girlfriend in Australia.

-The first marriage documented in Australia was the union between convicts William Parr and Mary MacCormick on 10 February 1788 in St. Phillips’s Church of England in Sydney.
-The ceremony was conducted by Reverend Richard Johnson with permission by Governor Arthur Phillip.
+The first marriage documented in Australia was the union between convicts William Parr and Mary MacCormick on 10 February 1788 in Sydney.
+The ceremony was recorded by Reverend Richard Johnson with permission by Governor Arthur Phillip.
 Like many convicts, Mary MacCormick was not able to write; she signed her name with an X mark.
 You can view a copy of this marriage record and other church records in the Society of Australian Genealogists microfilm collection, available in the Newspapers and Family History Zone.

 Banns of marriage were public announcements issued by the church of an impending marriage.
 Churches such as the Anglican and the Catholic Church registered these banns of marriage.
 During the time of the marriage banns, parish members could dispute any unions.
 Applications could be rejected for a variety of reasons such as one of the couple was in an existing marriage, or was engaged in a divorce which was not finalised, or the couple were immediate family members, or the couple did not meet the legal requirements of marriage or the parish did not agree with the marriage.
 In the New South Wales colony, convicts were required to apply for a bann.
 The church would then decide if a convict could marry.